Follow

 Aeroblast++, the signature move of Apex Purified Lugia, is functionally identical to Aeroblast in PvP.

 Thanks to its availability as a research breakthrough reward, Lugia's CP can be low enough to enter into the Great League after a reroll of its IVs from a trade, and it can perform well here.
 Lugia can wall attack after attack while giving back decent punishment, and makes a decent team choice to cover a fighting weakness in particular.
-However, Lugia's flaws include its relatively sluggish moveset and uncomfortable extra weaknesses courtesy of its Psychic-typing, leaving it often outclassed by other Flying-type options such as Altaria or Skarmory.
+However, Lugia's flaws include its relatively sluggish moveset and uncomfortable extra weaknesses courtesy of its Psychic-typing, leaving it often outclassed by other Flying-type options.

 Second Charge Move Cost